Who We Are

 One Hundred For Haiti creates and supports long-term social development and human rights programs related to water safety, roof construction, feeding hungry children, and violence prevention in rural Haiti.

-One Hundred For Haiti started in 2010 as a relief organization after helping deliver over 30,000 pounds of medical supplies and food to the people of Haiti by boat.
+One Hundred For Haiti started in 2010 as a relief organization after being a part of activist emergency response teams who delivered over 30,000 pounds of medical supplies and food to the people of Haiti by boat.
 Realizing that relief work creates a cycle of dependency, we formed officially and switched to a development model.
 Our focus is always on listening to the people we serve and supporting what THEY want, rather than imposing our own ideas for humanitarian support on them and their communities.

-We currently focus on four main projects: supporting people in a rural region in the northeast of Haiti to be able to build their own stable water tanks which allow for cholera to be prevented; helping locals replace roofs which otherwise would be unsafe and unihabitable; feeding hungry kids, and helping to fund a program focusing on violence education in the south.
+We currently focus on four main projects: supporting people in a rural region in the northeast of Haiti with roofs and walls on houses, providing clean water for cholera prevention with the Rural Water Project, helping to feed hungry kids, and offering funding for violence education in the south.

-As of this time, since the start of the Rural Water Project by our predecessors in the region and through our management of it over the last three years, there have been zero cholera deaths, down from dozens in the years prior to the project.
+As of this time, since the start of the Rural Water Project by our predecessors in the region and through our management of it over the last five years, there have been zero cholera deaths, down from dozens in the years prior to the project.
 We currently work with forty communities and support local Haitians who manage, maintain, and repair the water cisterns in those communities.